ydirson/generals-familiar/README.md

 # General's Familiar

-This project aims to provide a helper-in-your-pocket-phone app for figurine wargame players, primarily targetting [OnePageRules](https://onepagerules.com/) for now, and potentially extended in the future to support other games.
+This project aims to provide a helper-in-your-pocket-phone app for figurine wargame players, primarily targeting [OnePageRules](https://onepagerules.com/) for now, and potentially extended in the future to support other games.